69-78/rsschool-cv/cv.md

 **1. First Name, Last Name:**  Yulia Khinova

-**2. Contact info:**  +375 29 675 80 13, yuliatrukhan@gmail.com;
+**2. Contact info:**  +375 29 675 80 13, yuliatrukhan@gmail.com

 **3. Summary:**  Like-minded people and progressive teams are my goal.
-As a person with hybrid skills, strong educational background, and eagerness for success I will be able to contribute greatly to IT environment beginning as Junior Developer with plans for further progress.
+As a person with hybrid skills, strong educational background, and eagerness for success I will be able to contribute greatly to IT environment beginning as Junior Developer with plans for further progress

-**4. Skills:**  Mastering Front-end Development skills, HTML, CSS, JS, IDE;
+**4. Skills:**  Mastering Front-end Development skills, HTML, CSS, JS, IDE

 **5. Code examples:**
 ```javascript